-\ Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2007.
-Returns denoted in AUD
+^{} Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
+Fund Inception 1 July 2013.
+Returns denoted in AUD.

-\ MSCI World Net Total Return Index (AUD)
+^{} MSCI World Net Total Return Index (hedged to AUD)

-^ Risk measures are calculated after fees.
-An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net Total Return Index (USD).
-Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much. # Sectors are internally defined.
-Geographical exposure is calculated on a look through basis based on underlying revenue exposure of individual companies held within the portfolio.
-Exposures may not sum to 100% due to rounding.
+[^] Risk measures are calculated after fees.
+An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net Total Return Index (Hedged to AUD).
+Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much.